timrogers/gh-migration-audit/README.md

 - Webhooks
 - Workflow runs

+It will also warn you if your repository is large (over 1GB), and may be slow or difficult to migrate.

 ## Installation

 Make sure you've got the [GitHub CLI](https://cli.github.com/) installed.
 If you haven't, you can install it by following the instructions [here](https://github.com/cli/cli#installation).